whyworld0256/whyworld0256.github.io/index.md

 Here is **Haiyu Wang (王海宇)**.

-I am currently a senior undergrad majoring in **Mathematics and Applied Mathematics** at Sichuan University.
+I am currently a Ph.D. student in Statistics at The Chinese University of Hong Kong, supervised by Prof.Yuanyuan Lin.
 ## Education

 - **Sep 2021 - June 2025:**    Sichuan University  - Mathematics and Applied Mathematics, BSc.